substack/hyperspace/readme.markdown

 event and the contents of the row dom node will be updated in place instead of creating a new element from the `html` string.

+If you don't want to use `row.key`, you can use a custom key name controlled by `opts.keyName`.

 # browser methods

 These methods only apply browser-side because they deal with how to handle the